Top 10 colors that make people buy: the complete guide with examples

 Have a look at UPS, a leading shipping company.
 Their brown speaks about conservatism, stability, trust and security.
 The yellow CTA gives a nice balance, which helps the website feel welcoming.

 UPS uses secure brown in web design

 White and black are on opposite ends of the spectrum, but just like black, white works well with just about any color.
 White has associations with kindness, innocence and virtue.
 In the West, brides wear white on their wedding day.
-White is the color of purity, that’s why angels are usually white on pictures.
+White is the color of purity, that’s why angels are usually white in pictures.
 The classic combination of white and black is stylish, elegant and concise.
 Sterility, emptiness, detachment and indifference are among the brown color’s negative characteristics.

 How the color white affects sales

 The use of white is trendy in a minimalistic design approach.
 Light background works well with other colors and helps to easily place the desired color accents.
-White space that is called negative space, is the “air” of a website.
+White space, which is called negative space, is the “air” of a website.
 This area is left free, which makes the layout more readable.
 Thus, the user focuses on a small number of needed elements.
 The abundance of visual elements can degrade the quality of the experience.

 When to use white

 In design, white is usually a neutral background that makes other colors stand out.
 White also brings purity and simplicity to design and is very popular in minimalist designs.
 It is often used by expensive brands.
-White is also associated with healthcare, especially doctors, nurses, and dentists.
+White is also associated with healthcare, especially doctors, nurses and dentists.
 The color embodies purity and suits brands with a modern eco-concept.

 Successful use of white in branding